| Microbial identification via MALDI-TOF |

 Limitations

-Submit the EGTP-Seq02 request with sample metadata and desired target region (if known).
-Indicate whether you prefer Forward only or Forward + Reverse sequencing.
+Submit the EGTP-Seq02 request form with complete sample metadata and the preferred target region (if known).
+Clearly indicate whether Forward only or Forward + Reverse sequencing is required, and specify any optional add-on services.

 |